 - Is in an application or single mobile app backend that focuses on one thing

 You can also use Cloud Functions to break up a large, monolithic application into multiple microservices, each using a shared common database such as Cloud Firestore or Cloud SQL.
-And if you're in a situation where you would like your function or microservice containerized and executed serverlessly on Cloud Run, you can do that too.
+And if you want your function or microservice containerized and executed serverlessly on Cloud Run, you can do that too.

-Our sample App Engine app that's been featured in almost all of the migration tutorials is a simple app with basic functionality that would work well for Cloud Functions rather than App Engine.
-In this tutorial, you'll learn how to modify that app so that it runs on Cloud Functions.
-From the App Engine perspective, because functions are simpler than entire apps, your getting started experience should be easier (and faster), and there should be less "overhead" in general.
-You will experience this as well
+Our sample App Engine app that's been featured in almost all of the migration tutorials is a short app with basic functionality that works just as well in Cloud Functions.
+In this tutorial, you'll learn how to modify that app to runs on Cloud Functions.
+From the App Engine perspective, because functions are simpler than entire apps, your getting started experience should be easier (and faster), and with less "overhead" in general.

 This migration features these steps: